avan1235/oop-queue/README.md

 In your code you can also add new methods to different queue classes as you did in your queue diagram model - name them property, and then they won't even need any documentation 😉

+You have time until the end of 09.04.2022

 ## Extra notes

 1. If you want to run your code, and you don't use the IDE that provides magic green buttons for running